FACK1/fid-sh-had-week8/README.md

 3- Put in terminal : **npm install**.

-4- Go the root directory and create a file **"config.env"**.
+4- Then create database in terminal `CREATE DATABASE testapp ;` .

-5- Then create database in terminal  **CREATE DATABASE testapp ; ** .
+5- Then  create user `CREATE USER had with password 'none';` .

-6- Then  create user **CREATE USER had with password 'none';** .
+6- Then  put command `GRANT ALL PRIVILEGES ON DATABASE testapp to had;` will grant our had  with all priviliges and rights to use and access the database.

-7- Then  command will grant our had  with all priviliges and rights to use and access the database.
+7- Go the root directory and create a file **"config.env"**, and put in it **DATABASE_URL=postgres://had:none@localhost:5432/testapp** and **SECRET=skjdahshadhaldakhdalkdad** .

-7- Then put in terminal : **npm run dev** to run the server.
+8- Then put in terminal : **npm run dev** to run the server.

-8- Open your browser and put in terminal: **localhost:3001**.
+9- Open your browser and put in terminal: **localhost:3001**.